wandb/launch-jobs/jobs/sweep_schedulers/README.md

 Note: There are three possible job-types that can be created from this script, in the following ways:
 1. (default) Code-Artifact job.
 No flags required, logs the code in the current directory and constructs a job with the code.
 2. Git job.
 Pass in `--enable_git` to create a git-based job, which uses the current git hash as the source of the job.
 3. Container job.
-Build a container using the provided Dockerfile, and run `wandb launch -d <image-name>`.
+Build a container using the provided Dockerfile (`docker build . -t <image-name>`), and run `wandb launch -d <image-name>`.
 This creates a job that points to an image and will be pulled before executing (requires registry setup for remote launch resources).

 Once a custom scheduler job is created, they can be used in launch-sweep configuration files in the following way: